 The Montour Trail Committee (MTC) was formed by a group of bicyclists, runners, environmentalists and railroad enthusiasts who have a passion for seeing this trail succeed.

 The Montour Trail was devised to repurpose the railroad.
-The rails to trails system is perfect for developing beginner level trails since railroads never exceed a 5 percent incline.
+The rails to trails system are perfect for developing beginner level trails since railroads never exceed a 5 percent incline.
 The trail was connected to the Panhandle Trail, which extends 29 miles into West Virginia.
 It also connects to the Great Allegheny Passage, which runs from Pittsburgh to Washington, D.C., a trail that stretches for a whopping 150 miles.

 Currently, the Montour Trail is 46 miles in length from Moon Township near Coraopolis all of the way to Clairton.
 The trail is constructed of crushed limestone.
 All maintenance is performed by an impressively large group of volunteers who donate over 15,000 hours annually.